KyrianU/Hangman/README.md

 - Game Play
     - to access the game, the user will have to choose option 1 at the main menu.
 The user will then be prompted to enter their username.
 A good luck message will then be displayed.
 A random word will then be generated for the user to guess.

+- Correct Guess
+    - Once the game has started, the user is then presented with the secret word to guess.
+The player can then see how many letters there is the word.
+When the player correclty guesses a letter, a message will be printed in green confirming a correct guess, followed by the empty space in the word being replaced by the correct letter.
+If the correct letter is appaearing twice in the word, the empty spaces will be replaced by the correctly guess letters

 # Features to Implement In future

 - Scoring sytem with the best scores displayed on the leaderboard